qooxdoo/documentation/development/testing/gui_testing.md

 Since the tests are responding to an event, the usual pattern of communicating the test results back to the runtime via exceptions does not work.
-Instead, instances of {@link qx.tool.cli.api.Test} are used, which need to be registered and are then configured to reflect the outcome of the test.
+Instead, instances of `qx.tool.cli.api.Test` are used, which need to be registered and are then configured to reflect the outcome of the test.
 See the following
 example: